-The EAs addressed eight rail line construction cases that would provide rail service to various industrial complexes and port facilities, and 22 rail line abandonments.
+The EAs addressed seven rail line construction cases that would provide rail service to various industrial complexes and port facilities, the divestiture of a rail line under a responsive application in the major Canadian Pacific/KCS merger case noted above, and 25 rail line abandonments.
 Finally, the Board has continued working towards completion of the National Historic Preservation Act requirements for a complex rail line abandonment in Jersey City, N.J.